dineshvenba0811/footballworldcupscoreboard/worldcupfootballscoreboard/README.md

 1. Footer - self-explanatory, contains the footer part of the app

-2. GameStatus - Used to show if a game has started, i.e. playin
+2. GameStatus - Used to show if a game has started, i.e. playing

+3. Goalnformation -Displays the goal information of the match and yellow card details

 3. Header - self-explanatory, contains the header part of the app